 Upfront Fee.
 Waived in lieu of grant of 10% equity in startup.

 Past Patent Expenses.
 Licensee will reimburse Yale for past patent expenses (amount to be provided) incurred prior to the Effective Date on the following schedule:

 One third due upon the second anniversary

 Ongoing Patent Expenses.
 Licensee will reimburse Yale for patent expenses incurred after the Effective Date within 30 days of receiving a monthly invoice for such patent expenses.

 Minimum Royalty Payment. $5000 on second anniversary; $10,000 on third, $15,000 on fourth, $20,000 on fifth; and $40,000 on sixth anniversary and each year thereafter, fully creditable to Royalties and Sublicensing Revenue Payments due in same calendar year.

 Sublicensing Revenue Payments.
-20% of sublicensing revenue and royalties (no fixed “pass through” obligations imposed on sales made by sublicensees), reduced to 10% on earlier of (a) 4 years, or (b) documented expenditure of $10 million or more by licensee to develop licensed products
+20% of sublicensing revenue and royalties (no fixed “pass through” obligations imposed on sales made by sublicensees), reduced to 10% after 4 years

 Participation in Future Private Equity Offerings.
 During the term of the license, if licensee proposes to sell any equity securities, including preferred stock, in a financing round of greater than $3 million led by a U.S. or European-based venture capital firm or corporate investor, then Yale and/or its Assignee will have the right to purchase up to 10% of the securities issued in the first such financing round.
 In each subsequent round of venture capital, Yale and/or its Assignee will have the right to purchase a percentage that is equal to 50% of Yale’s percentage from the immediately preceding round of financing.
 The rights herein are not additive to rights secured by Yale and/or its Assignee upon purchase of securities.